IBSurgeon/FBStreamingExamples/README.md

 The process of writing your own plugins is described in detail in the document [Writing Your Own Plugin for the fb_streaming Service](doc/writing_plugin.md).

 As an example of a plugin, let's consider a simple library that will translate the original binary replication log files into an equivalent JSON format and save the logs in a specified directory with the same name but with a `.json` extension.
-Let's call this plugin `SimpleJsonPlugin`.
+Let's call this plugin `simple_json_plugin`.

 You can download the compiled example with configuration from the links:

 * [SimpleJsonPlugin_Win_x64.zip](https://github.com/IBSurgeon/FBStreamingExamples/releases/download/1.5/simple_json_plugin-1.5.3-Win-x64.zip)
 * [SimpleJsonPlugin_Win_x86.zip](https://github.com/IBSurgeon/FBStreamingExamples/releases/download/1.5/simple_json_plugin-1.5.3-Win-x86.zip)

-## Description of the SimpleJsonPlugin
+## Description of the simple_json_plugin

-The `SimpleJsonPlugin` is designed for the automatic translation of binary replication log files into an equivalent JSON format and to save the logs in a specified directory with the same name but with a `.json` extension.
+The `simple_json_plugin` is designed for the automatic translation of binary replication log files into an equivalent JSON format and to save the logs in a specified directory with the same name but with a `.json` extension.

 Each JSON file contains a root object consisting of two fields: `header` and `events`.